alexkadis/maze-game/README.md

 	- Character ends at the ending point
 	- Character can't move past a wall
 4. Might want to go to using canvas and making it look *good*

+Instead of *null*, I need a way to indicate that a direction is a wall